Resistance Guided Therapy

 What is Resistance Guided Therapy?

-Diagnostics that detect infection and genetic markers for antibiotic resistance
+Diagnostics that detect infection and genetic markers for antibiotic resistance.

-- reduced healthcare costs
+- reduce re-admission and healthcare costs

 “Today, antibiotics are rarely prescribed based on a definitive diagnosis.
 Diagnostic tests can show whether or not an antibiotic is actually needed, and which one.
 Having rapid, low-cost, and readily available diagnostics is an essential part of the solution to this urgent problem.”

 – Dr Margaret Chan, Director General of the World Health Organization